Managing conversations

 • Cards with open comment threads

+The conversation tab focuses on discussions that need your attention.
+Snoozed conversations are hidden from this view unless they’re awakened by new activity.
 You can also inspect any conversation that is going on without your involvement by clicking the ‘Show All’ button to the right.
 Conversation updates also show up in the activity stream.